sottlmarek/DevSecOps/README.md

 # Ultimate DevSecOps library

-## Contribution rules
+## About
-If you want to contribute to this library of knowledge please create proper PR (Pull Request) with description what you are adding following these set of rules:

-* Clear description of PR (which tool, why, number of stars, maturity and topic)
-* Keep it simple - Fill the description properly
-* Fact over feelings or personal opinions
-* Add source and follow the library style
-* Avoid duplicits - one tool, one topic
-* Try to make bigger updates then on tool link
-* Currently open-source only
-* Add only active projects
-* Add only security tools
-* Report typos as issue not via PR.

-_Note:_ Currently this is an early version of the library.
-I recommend PR after first official release.

-**DevSecOps library info:**

 ![stars](https://img.shields.io/github/stars/sottlmarek/DevSecOps?style=for-the-badge)
 ![watchers](https://img.shields.io/github/watchers/sottlmarek/DevSecOps?color=green&style=for-the-badge) ![watchers](https://img.shields.io/github/forks/sottlmarek/DevSecOps?color=orange&style=for-the-badge)

 This library contains list of tools and methodologies accompanied with resources.
-The main goal is to provide to the engineers a guide through opensource DevSecOps tooling.
+The main goal is to provide engineers a guide through opensource DevSecOps tooling.
 This repository covers only cyber security in the cloud and the DevSecOps scope.

+_Note:_ Currently this is an early version of the library.
+I recommend PR after first official release.

+## Contribution rules
+If you want to contribute to this library of knowledge please create a proper PR (Pull Request) with a description of what you are adding following this set of rules:

+* Submit the PR with a clear description
+    * The description should describe the tool, and why it should be on the list
+    * Add a number of GitHub stars, project maturity, and which topic/category it belongs to
+* The tool itself must be...
+    * Part of a currently active project
+    * Open source
+    * A security tool
+* Add the tool into one of the tables in Markdown
+    * Avoid duplicates - a tool may only be in one category in this library
+    * Keep the description simple and proper
+    * Facts over feelings or personal opinions
+    * Follow the library style
+* If you're changing something, try to make bigger updates while you're at it
+* For typos, create an issue, not a pull request

 # Table of Contents